7 Things You Need to Know When Choosing a Data Center Partner

 • How is the provider leading the industry in terms of data center innovations, automation and leveraging emerging technologies?

-At Equinix, we are always looking ahead for our customers.
+At Equinix, we’re always looking ahead for our customers.
 Our IBX data centers are designed to meet the highest standards of security, compliance, reliability and sustainability.
-Ninety percent of customers say they’d recommend us to their peers – and they back up their endorsements with repeat business.
+Ninety percent of customers say they’d recommend us to their peers—and they back up their endorsements with repeat business.

-To learn more about how Equinix is leading the industry, download the 2019-2020 IDC MarketScape for colocation and interconnection services.
+To learn more about how Equinix is leading the industry, read the IDC vendor profile for Equinix data center and digital infrastructure services.
+You’ll learn why IDC had this to say about Equinix:

 Subscribe to the Equinix Blog